 I was born and raised in the bustling, food-centered city of Osaka, Japan in 1974.

 I spent my childhood creating unique works of art using everyday items I found around the house.
 Later in life, I entered the Life Design Department at the Kyoto Saga University of Arts.
+While at the university, I designed furniture and various other household goods.
+After graduating in 1995, I worked at a company as an interior designer.

 During that time I started working on my own art and in the process found traditional Japanese washi paper which totally changed my work.
 Washi paper has special textures that I can’t express using just paint.
 The texture and the hand-torn edges of the paper absorb and dissipate the ink in a way that makes each piece unique.
 I also embroider directly on the washi paper to give my work a three-dimensional texture and a visual rhythm as a single piece of art based on everyday life.